 And the best part was that there were no crowds!
 We had it all to ourselves!

 10. Auckland Museum

 If you are looking for vacation ideas that appeal to kids as well as adults, look no further than New Zealand’s North Island!
-New Zealand has it all: beautiful landscapes, kid-friendly parks, wonderful people, and tons of things to do!
+New Zealand has everything you could want for your family vacation.
 This list of 10 things to do with kids on New Zealand’s North Island will get you started on a fun trip with your family!